apoluekt/OpenRPNCalc/Doc/schematics.md

 ### LCD interface

 * Standard circuitry from LS027b7DH01 datasheet.
-* Note that since the LCD connector is positioned on the PCB side facing the LCD, and flex cable is bent 180 degrees, we have to use the flat cable connector that has contacts on **top**.
+* Note that since the LCD connector is positioned on the PCB side facing the LCD, and the flat cable is bent 180 degrees, we have to use the flat cable connector that has contacts on **top**.
 The part used here has contacts on both sides, but the most abundant connectors with only bottom contacts won't work!

 ### USB interface